cbohnert67/cbohnert67/README.md

   Growth Mindset: I’m committed to lifelong learning and am on the lookout for opportunities to grow both through coursework and real-world experience.

-  I’m in pursuit of a work-study (alternance) position to support my Master’s in AI Engineering from OpenClassrooms.
+  I’m in pursuit of a work-study (alternance) position to support a Master’s program in AI Engineering with OpenClassrooms.
 This opportunity would not only help finance my education but also provide invaluable practical experience.

-  Explore my GitHub profile and Portfolio, and feel free to reach out if you’re interested in working together or if you know of any opportunities that align with my journey.
+  Explore my GitHub profile and Portfolio, and feel free to reach me out if you’re interested in working together or if you know of any opportunities that align with my journey.

   Together, we can create something impactful!

- 🤝 My favorite domain applications of AI are **STEM Education, Research & Development and Healthcare.**
+ 🤝 My favorite domain applications of AI are **STEM Education, Scientific Research & Development and Healthcare.**

-  I am deeply committed to exploring how AI can be harnessed to advance STEM Education, Research & Development, and Healthcare—areas where innovation can truly change lives.
+  I am deeply committed to exploring how AI can be harnessed to advance STEM Education, Scientific Research & Development, and Healthcare—areas where innovation can truly change lives.

   In STEM Education, I’m interested in how AI can personalize learning experiences, making complex subjects more accessible and engaging for students of all levels.
 I believe that AI-driven tools can bridge educational gaps and foster a new generation of thinkers and problem solvers.

-  In Research & Development, my focus is on using AI to accelerate discovery and innovation.
+  In Scientific Research & Development, my focus is on using AI to accelerate discovery and innovation.
 From automating data analysis to generating new insights, AI has the power to transform how we conduct research, leading to breakthroughs across various scientific fields.

   In Healthcare, I’m passionate about applying AI to improve patient care, streamline medical processes, and develop predictive models that can foresee and mitigate health risks.
 I’m particularly interested in how AI can enhance diagnostic accuracy and optimize treatment plans, ultimately leading to better outcomes for patients.